jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 There are few things worse for sleep than behaving in a way that you won't be able to stand by with pride.
 When you're scared that your deeds will undo your relationships, professional standing, or personal progress, you'll want a time machine to fix the past.

 While the little decisions I've made (or not made) using this heuristic is too long to list in this post, a few years ago, I created a list of things I learned when I turned 30.
-I learned many of those lessons about value the hard way.&nbsp;
+I learned many of those lessons about value the hard way.

 ## Bonus Decision Framework 4: Be able to explain yourself

 This framework is a helpful way to think better.
-While not directly related to decision-making, improving your thinking will have a downstream effect on your decision-making ability.&nbsp;
+While not directly related to decision-making, improving your thinking will have a downstream effect on your decision-making ability.

 One of the best chess lessons I got was "Always be able to explain why you made that move."
 This approach ensures that, even when you make the wrong move, you can analyze your thinking to find errors in your thought process.
 This approach also guarantees that you slow down and make deliberate decisions rather than be ruled by emotional impulses.